Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * 3. The "Islandora Simple Text Content Model"
 * 4. Creating a Drupal Webform
 * 5. Configuring the "Islandora Settings" for a webform
-* 6. Configuring the "Islandora Ingest" Mapping of a webform
+* 6. Configuring the "Islandora Ingest" field mapping of a webform
 * 7. Configuring the "Simple Text Related Item MODS form" (XML form)
 * 8. Enabling Islandora webforms on only certain objects